michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-07-process-assessment.md

 >
 > "The AI's second option recommends implementing a flexible work policy to improve work-life balance, citing research on job satisfaction.
 While this is theoretically sound (Adams' equity theory suggests perceived fairness increases commitment), the AI has overlooked a critical factor in our specific context: the exit interviews reveal that departing employees in Sales specifically mentioned 'lack of career progression' and 'feeling undervalued' more frequently than work-life balance concerns.
 >
-> This suggests that Herzberg's two-factor theory is more applicable here—flexible work addresses a hygiene factor, but doesn't address the motivator factors (recognition, advancement) that actually drive turnover in this department.
+> This suggests that Herzberg's two-factor theory is more applicable here,flexible work addresses a hygiene factor, but doesn't address the motivator factors (recognition, advancement) that actually drive turnover in this department.
 Therefore, while flexible work might prevent dissatisfaction, it won't solve the core problem.
 >
 > I recommend Option 3 (career development program with clear advancement pathways) because it directly addresses the motivator factors identified in the qualitative data.
 However, I would modify the AI's recommendation by adding a recognition component (monthly achievement awards, public acknowledgment) to address the 'feeling undervalued' concern that the AI's plan doesn't explicitly target."

 **Why this is excellent:** The student has used theory to critique AI, referenced specific evidence, demonstrated superior analytical judgment, and improved on AI's suggestion.

----
+,

 ## Assessment Model 3: Competency-Based Recruitment Portfolio